-A.R.C.H Consulting Group has a very experienced staff.
-Both owners have been industrial hygiene consultants since 1994.
-Their combined experience in the Environmental Health and Safety field exceeds more years than they wish to admit.
-With this depth of experience A.R.C.H Consulting Group is able to provide a full range of industrial hygiene and safety consultation services.
+A.R.C.H Consulting Group owners have been industrial hygiene consultants since 1994 and are able to provide a full range of industrial hygiene consultation services.

 The Comprehensive Industrial Hygiene Services performed by A.R.C.H.
 Consulting Group include the following activities:

-To measure all types of Chemicals, Particulates and Bioaerosols (Molds & Bacteria)
+We measure all types of Chemicals and Particulates.

 A.R.C.H.
-Consulting Group is able to collect, identify & quantify almost any airborne chemical vapor, aerosol, particulate, mold, bacteria, etc. using a variety of air sampling methods and instruments.
+Consulting Group is able to collect, identify & quantify almost any airborne chemical vapor, aerosol and particulate using a variety of air sampling methods and instruments.

 Before collecting an air sample there must be a clear understanding of the reason to collect an air sample and a sampling strategy to ensure the right data is collected.
 Air sampling is usually done for one of the following reasons.